 The leading voice of the Rolling Stones accepted the selfie with the workers at Sangri La, a nightclub in Havana where he was seen dancing the night out as only he knows, with swag movements and true joyfulness.

 For a detailed overview of Havana’s nightlife scene, read more in our blogs Havana's 9 Dreamiest Rooftop Bars and Queer Cuba: The Ultimate Guide For LGBT+ Travellers

 Following in the steps of the crème de la crème who had visited Cuba before, Mick Jagger ate at La Guarida, a restaurant housed in one of the featured locations in Cuba’s Oscar-nominated film "Fresa y Chocolate".
 Famous for its impeccable service and tasty meals, La Guarida has welcomed everyone from Beyoncé and Jay Z, to Robert de Niro, Jon Bon Jovi, and the late Karl Lagerfeld.

 Feeling like a celeb already?
 You can do Cuba too!
 Start planning your tailor-made trip with our Cuban travel experts.
-For more information and advice, feel free to personally contact our team on 02039305057 or through our Contact Us form.
+For more information and advice, feel free to call our team or through our Contact Us form.
 With more holiday experts of Cuban origin than any other British tour operator, our specialists really do know Cuba inside out.